 7. The Gloves and Socks: You’ll need gloves or mitts for the approach, at the belay and for the climb.
 If it’s warm, then thin gloves work for the climb.
 The thinner they are, the less pumped you’ll get.
 But always have a nice warm pair for after the pitch.
 If you can, keep them warm in your chest pocket.
 Shake your arms out often to avoid the screaming barfies.
 Wear a high quality pair of socks to stay warm and bring an extra pair if you’re worried about them getting wet.
 Have some camp booties in the car for the end of the day drive home.

 8. The Climbing: Ice climbing techniques are different than rock climbing.
 When you swing, start at your elbow and then flick your wrist.
 Keep you tools staggered, never side by side because ice breaks horizontally.
 Step up, keeping your feet wide apart and on the same plane.
 Get your feet nice and high and push with your legs.
-Watch more experienced climbers and practice, practice practice.
+Watch more experienced climbers and practice.

 9. The Lowering: Either rack your ice tools, put them over your shoulders or hold on to them, but if someone is lowering you, keep them out of the ice.
 Walk yourself down while your being lowered, it’s tricky with crampons.
 If you’re rappelling, add two carabiners on your belay device to add friction against wet and skinny ropes.
 Go slow at first, bashing your knees off ice is the worst.

 10. The Post-Day Cocktail: Once you get home, empty your bags and rack your gear to dry, including the ropes.
 Dry your socks and pull the liners from your boots and gloves (if they have them).
 Then pour yourself an end-of-day beer, juice or hot chocolate and make plans for the next day.